 - Eyes that tear eye or water non-stop for no reason

-Although you might be tempted to just reach for some eye drops, the truth is that eye infections require medical attention.
+Although you might be tempted to just reach for some eye drops, the truth is that medical treatment of eye infections is needed.
 At a minimum, you should see a doctor to get prescription eye drops.

 If you are unsure whether you need to see a doctor, pay attention at your symptoms.
 Pain combined with any other serious complaint, such as vision problems or discharge, merits a call to your doctor.
 Our doctors at urgent care Rockville, MD can evaluate your problem and then help you by prescribing the right course of treatment for your symptoms.

 Before your doctor can recommend treatment, he will need to determine the cause of your eye infection.
 A common cause of eye infections is conjunctivitis, also known as pink eye.
 Often seen in children, pink eye can also affect adults and is highly contagious.

 Another common type of infection is viral keratitis, caused by the Herpes simplex virus.
 You could also have sustained a minor injury to the eye, which could cause swelling and discomfort.